 Once Upon a Time

-Imaginary Worlds returns this spring with a menagerie of all new giant living plant sculptures sure to bring a smile as they take visitors on a fantasy journey throughout the Atlanta Botanical Garden, both at the Midtown and Gainesville locations.
-These living sculptures – ranging up to 25 feet tall and 20 feet wide – will include an enchanting Mermaid, a beautiful Peacock, a trio of gigantic Camels, and much more.
+The blockbuster is back.
+Imaginary Worlds returns with all new giant living plant sculptures sure to bring a smile as they take visitors on a fantasy journey throughout the Atlanta Botanical Garden, both at the Midtown and Gainesville locations.
+These living sculptures – ranging up to 26 feet tall and 21 feet wide – include an enchanting Mermaid, a beautiful Peacock, a trio of gigantic Camels, and much more.

-Throughout the exhibition, guests will be able to also enjoy the sculptures in a whole new light at night – illuminated on Thursday evenings during Cocktails in the Garden.
+Throughout the exhibition, guests can enjoy the sculptures in a whole new light at night – illuminated on Thursday evenings during Cocktails in the Garden.

 About The Exhibiton